The Hunger Games (franchise): Filming

 Principal photography for The Hunger Games began on May 24, 2011, and concluded on September 15, 2011.
-Charlotte, NC was used for the Capitol scenes.
-An abandoned village in Hickory, NC was the filming location for District 12.
-The arena scenes were filmed on the outskirts of Wilmington, NC.
+Charlotte, North Carolina, was used for the Capitol scenes.
+An abandoned village in Hickory, North Carolina, was the filming location for District 12.
+The arena scenes were filmed on the outskirts of Wilmington, North Carolina.

-Principal photography for The Hunger Games: Catching Fire began on September 10, 2012, in Atlanta, Georgia and concluded in April 2013.
+Principal photography for The Hunger Games: Catching Fire began on September 10, 2012, in Atlanta, Georgia, and concluded in April 2013.
 In November 2012, production moved to Hawaii to film the arena scenes.
 Filming took a Christmas break before filming resumed for two weeks in mid-January.
 In March 2013, the film went back to Hawaii for re-shoots.
 Atlanta was used for all Capitol scenes.
 Hawaii for the arena scenes, and Oakland, New Jersey, for District 12 scenes.

 Principal photography for The Hunger Games: Mockingjay began on September 23, 2013 and concluded on June 20, 2014.
-Majority of filming for the Mockingjay films was filmed in soundstages in a studio in Atlanta, until April 18, 2014.
+The majority of filming for the Mockingjay films was done in soundstages in a studio in Atlanta, until April 18, 2014.
 Production then moved to Paris, with filming beginning there on May 5, 2014.

 Philip Seymour Hoffman, who portrays Plutarch Heavensbee, died on February 2, 2014.
 At the time of his death, he had completed filming his scenes for The Hunger Games: Mockingjay – Part 1 and had a week left of shooting for Part 2.
 Lionsgate released a statement stating that, since the majority of Hoffman's scenes were completed, the release date for Part 2 would not be affected.

-Principal photography for The Hunger Games: The Ballad of Songbirds & Snakes began in Wrocław, Poland on July 11, 2022, and ended in Berlin, Germany on November 5, 2022.
+Principal photography for The Hunger Games: The Ballad of Songbirds & Snakes began in Wrocław, Poland, on July 11, 2022, and ended in Berlin, Germany, on November 5, 2022.
 Filming locations included the Monument to the Battle of the Nations in Leipzig and the Centennial Hall in Wrocław.
 Some scenes in the film were also shot in the "Landschaftspark Duisburg-Nord" in Duisburg in North Rhine-Westphalia.